adoptium/installer/msix/README.md

 ## Creating MSIX files through CreateMsix.ps1
 Please take a look at the [Dependencies](#dependencies) section above to make sure that you have everything needed in order to run our `CreateMsix.ps1` script successfully.
 In this section, you will find a few examples for how to run our script from a powershell terminal.

-For more information on each variable, see the `powershell` style header within `msix/CreateMsix.ps1`
+For more information on each variable, use the `powershell` command `Get-Help -Detailed .\CreateMsix.ps1` or see the `powershell` style header within `msix/CreateMsix.ps1`

 IMPORTANT: Make sure to set the `-PackageName`, as this needs to be consistent between releases for upgrades to work as expected.
 This also dictates the output file's name (which becomes `$PackageName.msix`)